One Million Checkboxes

-One Million Checkboxes is a free web-based incremental game developed by the American software engineer and video game developer Nolen Royalty in June 2024.
+One Million Checkboxes is a free web-based incremental game developed and released by American software engineer and video game developer Nolen Royalty in June 2024.
 The game consists of a web page containing one million checkboxes, which visitors can check or uncheck.
-On release, all visitors saw the same state of the checkboxes, leading them to interact with each other by selecting and deselecting the same boxes.
+Upon release, all visitors saw the same state of the checkboxes, leading them to interact with each other by selecting and deselecting the same boxes.
 According to Royalty, the website took him two days to develop.

 Although Royalty expected the site to receive no more than a few hundred visitors, the game received thousands of participants and involved more than 650 million check and uncheck actions before it was shut down two weeks after it began.
-Methods such as Internet bots, scripting languages, and hacking were used to rapidly alter boxes.
+Methods such as Internet bots, scripting languages, and hacking were used to rapidly alter checkboxes.

 The game received an overall positive reception.
 Multiple publications described the game as addictive and praised its simple premise, while others criticized the usage of bots on the website.
+In 2025, Royalty released One Million Chessboards, a website containing one million chessboards, as a successor to One Million Checkboxes.

 Gameplay

 One Million Checkboxes was a website that contained one million checkboxes.
-Users were able to check or uncheck the boxes by clicking or tapping.
+Users were able to check or uncheck the boxes by clicking or tapping them.
 Every player saw the same state of checkboxes and could watch as boxes they checked or unchecked changed from the interactions of other players.
-Some of the boxes had different colored outlines, which served no particular purpose.
-The page displayed the overall number of checked boxes on the website as well as the number of boxes the player had checked.
+Some of the boxes had different-colored outlines, which served no particular purpose.
+The web page displayed both the overall number of checked boxes on the website and the number of boxes the player had checked.

-15 days after the game's release, the developer added a "sunsetting" feature that locked checkboxes if they were not unchecked quickly.
+Fifteen days after the game's release, the developer added a "sunsetting" feature that locked checkboxes if they were not unchecked quickly.
 The game was shut down after two weeks of uptime, with 650 million check and uncheck actions having been taken, though users are still able to play on their own.